danielcharrua/satoffee/README.md

 #### Right button

-- One Click → show help (will loop help screens)
+- One click → show help (will loop help screens)

 ## Aknowledgement

-This project use bits from [bitcoinswitch](https://github.com/lnbits/bitcoinswitch)
+This project use bits from [bitcoinswitch](https://github.com/lnbits/bitcoinswitch) from Ben Arc.

 ## Donations/contributions

-If you would like to contribute and help dev team with this project you can send a donation to the following LN address ⚡<danielpcostas@getalby.com>⚡
+If you would like to contribute and help dev team with this project you can send a donation to the following LN address:

+⚡<danielpcostas@getalby.com>⚡